Where do you get the best deals? A growing number of people say from their mobile phone while shopping in a store.

 Mobile coupons have several clear advantages over paper.
 First, they are more convenient.
 You don’t have to negotiate a folder of paper scraps every time you head to the store.
 More than ever store coupons are integrating with store apps and loyalty programs.
 Retailers and manufacturers are able to send you offers directly to your phone via text now as well.

 Second, mobile coupons are more timely.
-Scouring the local paper or your grocery store’s flier for deals takes more time than searching on your phone.
+Scouring the local paper or your grocery store’s flyer for deals takes more time than searching on your phone.
 And if you want to find a deal while you are in the store, no problem!
-Not only can you search for coupons on the spot, you can also price compare instantly.
+Not only can you search for coupons on the spot, but you can also price compare instantly.

-Finally, digital delivery of coupons opens consumer awareness of goods and brands.
+Finally, the digital delivery of coupons opens consumer awareness of goods and brands.
 According to a survey by ReadyCloud CRM, 68% of customers say digital coupons build brand awareness.
 The trend of the last decade to personalize shopping based on customer behavior allows retailers and manufacturers to send you electronic coupons on what you need when you need it.

 One important criticism of mobile coupons from a consumer’s point of view is the difficulty of stacking and doubling or tripling in-store promotions to get maximum discounts.
 For example, some stores will allow you to get discounts on multiple items covered by a single coupon, and coupon stacking works better with paper coupons.
 But as couponing becomes more digital, it is likely that both coupon stacking will also become digital.
 Plus retailers and manufacturers will begin to collaborate more on discounts to prevent customers from receiving two discounts for the same product.

-Publishers, Retailers and Manufacturers Want You (to Coupon)
+Publishers, Retailers, and Manufacturers Want You (to Coupon)

 In our survey, 43% of males say they prefer their phones for couponing, but not acting on their preference?
 According to KKL, only 24% of popular couponing app Ibotta’s users are male, which suggests that men, particularly young men, are interested in using their phone to find deals, but that not all of them do (or at least not with a popular app like Ibotta).